Gweeennn/Gweeennn/README.md

 - 👋 Hi, I’m @Gweeennn
-- 👀 I’m interested in Operating Systems
+- 👀 I’m interested in Operating Systems and Desktop Environments/Graphical Displays
 - 🌱 I’m currently learning C programming and python
-- 💞️ I’m looking to collaborate on idk
+- 💞️ I’m looking to collaborate on ¯\_(ツ)_/¯
 - 📫 How to reach me
   Gmail: gwenparent@tutanota.com
   Discord: Gwen#6643